The Jean and Samuel Frankel Jewish Academy of Metropolitan Detroit: Performing arts

 FJA has an active theater program that produces up to two productions per year under direction of Mitch Master, the school's founding director of fine and performing arts.
 Occasionally, the school invites younger local actors for its bigger productions, such as Munchkins and Flying Monkeys for 2004 production of The Wizard of Oz or orphans and Fagin's gang of thieves for 2012 production of Oliver!.

 Sports

-FJA participates in interscholastic sports.
+The school's mascot is the Jaguar.
+The FJA Jaguars (or, Jags for short) participate in interscholastic sports, competing in the Catholic League division.
 The school doesn't play from sundown Friday to sunset Saturday because of the Jewish Sabbath.
 In 2005, the school sued the Michigan High School Athletic Association (MHSAA) that discriminated against it by scheduling tournament games on Saturdays.
 In 2009, FJA won the ruling in the state appeals court.
 In 2021, FJA junior Merrick Michaelson who qualified for state meet was given an accommodation by MHSAA: he ran the challenging Michigan International Speedway cross country course all by himself on Friday, one day before the actual state meet Saturday.
 Running solo was something that had never been done in the nearly 100-year history of the cross country state meet.